Rex Reed: Critic

 In a 2013 review of Identity Thief, Reed made several references to Melissa McCarthy's weight, referring to her as "tractor-sized", "humongous", "obese", and a "hippo".
+The review sparked backlash from prominent Hollywood figures and several notable media outlets.
 Film critic Richard Roeper said, "This just smacks of mean-spirited name-calling in lieu of genuine criticism."
 The review was referenced at the 85th Academy Awards in February 2013 by host Seth MacFarlane, who joked that Reed would review Adele for singing "Skyfall" at the ceremony.
 In a column for HuffPost, Candy Spelling likened Reed's review to bullying.
 Reed stood by his comments and stated his objection to the use of serious health problems such as obesity as comedy talking points.
 He dismissed the outrage as being orchestrated for publicity, but praised McCarthy for not getting involved in the matter, calling her "completely classy".
+McCarthy would later respond in a June 2013 interview with The New York Times, expressing surprise that the review was published, stating, "I felt really bad for someone who is swimming in so much hate.
+I just thought, that’s someone who’s in a really bad spot, and I am in such a happy spot.
+I laugh my head off every day with my husband and my kids".
 In a 2017 review of The Shape of Water, he referred to people with disabilities as "defective creatures".

+In his later years, Reed's views were often at odds with younger critics.
+While he was criticised for offensive comments in reviews, he claimed that young critics often lacked knowledge about film history and black-and-white-films.
+Reed also claimed that American culture saw a decline during his lifetime: "I grew up when things weren't mediocre.
+Now they are."

-Reed is a member of the New York Film Critics Circle and, because his reviews appear on the Internet, a member of New York Film Critics Online.
+Reed was a member of the New York Film Critics Circle.
+Reed's final review, published on October 24, 2025, was for the film Truth & Treason.
+His final article overall, published on December 16 of that year, was a tribute to the New York Observer founder Arthur L. Carter.